-The Private VLAN Information page displays information on the private VLANs configured on the switch, including primary, community, and isolated VLANs, and their assigned interfaces.
+The Private VLAN Information page displays information on the private VLANs configured on the switch, including primary and community VLANs, and their assigned interfaces.

 - VLAN ID ID of configured VLAN (1-4094), and VLAN type. - Primary VLAN The VLAN with which the selected VLAN ID is associated.
-A primary VLAN displays its own ID, a community VLAN displays the associated primary VLAN, and an isolated VLAN displays the stand-alone VLAN. - Ports List The list of ports (and assigned port type) in the selected private VLAN.
+A primary VLAN displays its own ID, and a community VLAN displays the associated primary VLAN. - Ports List The list of ports (and assigned port type) in the selected private VLAN.

-Web - Click VLAN, Private VLAN, Information.
+\mbox{Web} - Click VLAN, Private VLAN, Information.
 Select the desired port from the VLAN ID drop-down menu.

-Figure 3-67 Private VLAN Information
+Figure 3-83 Private VLAN Information